offen/docker-volume-backup/README.md

 # AWS_ACCESS_KEY_ID="<xxx>"
 # AWS_SECRET_ACCESS_KEY="<xxx>"

-# It is possible to provide the keys in files, allowing to hide the sensitive data.
-# These values have a higher priority than the ones above, meaning if both are set
-# the values from the files will be used.
-# This option is most useful with Docker [secrets](https://docs.docker.com/engine/swarm/secrets/).

-# AWS_ACCESS_KEY_ID_FILE="/path/to/file"
-# AWS_SECRET_ACCESS_KEY_FILE="/path/to/file"

 # Instead of providing static credentials, you can also use IAM instance profiles
 # or similar to provide authentication.
 Some possible configuration options on AWS: